Growth Messages: Hormone and HER2/neu Status

 HER2/neu+ cancer is generally more aggressive than other breast cancers.
 However, learning that your cancer is HER2+ does suggest specific, targeted treatment options: The drugs herceptin and lapatinib can inhibit extra production of the protein.
 Other drugs now in clinical trials could offer additional options.

 Triple Negative: Tumors in young women often lack all three receptors.
 In other words, they test ER-, PR- and HER2/neu-, making them “triple negative.”
-Unfortunately, this eliminates some effective treatment options and creates one of the unique challenges young women with breast cancer face.
+This eliminates some effective treatment options and creates one of the unique challenges young women with breast cancer face.
 Triple-negative breast cancer can be more aggressive and more likely to recur.

 If your cancer cells test triple negative, your doctor knows to turn to other treatment options.
 Just as they have for countless other young women, options exist to help fight your cancer.
 Chemotherapy is most often the treatment approach for triple-negative cancers.
 Recent research has focused on the use of PARP (Poly ASP ribose polymerase) inhibitors in the treatment of triple-negative breast cancer.
 Many other treatments now in clinical trials may begin to offer additional options.

 Whatever your results, testing your receptor status will help your doctor devise the most appropriate treatment plan for you.
-Our challenges may be great, but together the women of YSC are strong enough to face them.
-Thousands of other young women have managed similar circumstances and are here to support you.

 YSC also continues to advocate for more and better research on young women and cancer—especially on issues like targeted therapies that powerfully affect our population.